-At your free consultation, you will likely begin by retelling your accident, and your lawyer will start an investigation to get to the bottom of what happened.
-Then, they’ll use that evidence to determine how the property owner was negligent and what you’re owed as a result.
+At your free consultation, you will likely begin by retelling your slip and fall accident, and your lawyer will start an investigation to get to the bottom of what happened.
+Then, your fall attorney will use that evidence to determine how the property owner was negligent and what you’re owed as a result.

-If the property owner is willing to accept fault, your case will likely conclude sooner.
+If the property owner is willing to accept fault for your slip and fall injuries, your premises liability case will likely conclude sooner.
 If they try to blame you, you could be looking at a more prolonged legal battle.
-There’s also the matter of whether your claim will settle via negotiations or if you will need to go to trial.
+There’s also the matter of whether your fall claim will settle via negotiations or if you will need to go to trial.
 We’ll go over your options and help you make the best decision for you.

 Determining the Value of a Slip and Fall Case

-Contact Thomas Law Offices in Chicago
+Why You Should Contact Thomas Law Offices in Chicago

-Our attorneys have a comprehensive understanding of how trip and fall claims work, and we’re prepared to take yours on next.
-When you contact our firm, we’ll review your situation, determine who is responsible for the property you were injured on, and determine what laws apply to your claim.
-Once we have that information, we can move forward with a thorough investigation and value your damages and losses.
+Our attorneys have a comprehensive understanding of how slip and fall personal injury cases work, and we’re prepared to take yours on next.
+When you contact our firm, we’ll schedule a free consultation to review your slip and fall case details.